impostorsguides/impostorsguides.github.io/rbenv/part-2/2-x-content.md

 This test is similar to the previous test, except the Ruby version string contained in the version file is prefixed with several space characters.
 The test asserts that the command is successful and that these extra spaces are trimmed off before the version is printed to STDOUT.

+### When the version file has more than one "word"

 Next test:

 ```